 Through her work in a range of diverse settings with children, adolescents, adults and couples, Casey’s experience has given her a deep understanding of what it means to be human, and formed her view that we are unique and complex beings with a desire for connection with self and others, even if this feels difficult.

-Casey is a clinical member of the Australian Counselling Association (ACA).
-She holds a BA Social Science, Major in Counselling and Psychotherapy, and a Graduate Diploma of Psychotherapy.
-Casey abides by the ACA code of ethics.
+Casey is a Clinical Member of the Psychotherapy and Counselling Federation of Australia (PACFA).
+She holds a BA Social Science; Major in Psychoanalytic Psychotherapy, and a Graduate Diploma of Psychotherapy.
+Casey abides by the PACFA code of ethics.

 Understanding Psychoanalysis & Psychotherapy